sis00337/Pycharm-For-Dummies/docs/customization.md

             Therefore, it is better to "Merge incoming changes" instead.

-Congratulations!
+Success!
 You should see a pop-up that indicates successful project update.

 ![success](https://github.com/harryseo1992/Pycharm-For-Dummies/blob/gh-pages/assets/images/update_success_real.png?raw=true "Updated project")